 One group of such factors are the ‘trypsin inhibitor’ class of proteins.
 These inhibitors irreversibly bind to digestive enzymes, most commonly trypsin and chymotrypsin, which are involved in protein digestion.
 The inhibitory action reduces the amount of protein that is digested.

-Since the 1990s, Prof Domoney and colleagues have characterised the genetics of traits affecting the digestibility of pea seed proteins.
+Since the 1990s, Professor Domoney and colleagues have characterised the genetics of traits affecting the digestibility of pea seed proteins.

 They established the extent of trypsin inhibitor variation in pea and developed near-isogenic lines to show how these inhibitors can reduce protein availability in poultry by as much as 10%.